 If you or another has been injured, dial 911 immediately!

-Located at Rideout Health the Rideout Emergency Department is the only emergency room between So.
+Located at the Rideout Regional Medical Cener the Rideout Emergency Department is the only Level III emergency department between So.
 Butte County and Roseville.
 Enter the Rideout Emergency Department at 3rd Street between F & H Streets in Marysville

 The Rideout Emergency Department offers high quality emergency and trauma care twenty-four hours a day, 365 days a year.
 In our 33-bed Emergency Department, we see more than 62,000 patients annually.
 We are a Trauma Center and we offer a dedicated Trauma Program.
 We are also the Designated Control Facility and Modified Base Hospital for EMS pre-hospital care.
 In 2015, the Rideout Emergency Department was awarded a California Emergency Physicians of America "Distinguished Site" award.